jason-davey/studio/PLAYBOOK.md

     - Fine-tune the content of your landing page sections (e.g., Hero section text, Benefit descriptions, Testimonial quotes).
     - Toggle the visibility of each main section for the preview.
     - **Save/Load Full Blueprints:** You can save your entire `PageBlueprint` (all content and section visibility settings) with a custom name to your browser's local storage.
 You can also load previously saved blueprints or delete them.
 This is useful for managing different versions or states of your landing page.
 4.  **Step 4: Configure A/B Test:** Create "Version A" and "Version B" for A/B testing specific elements (like the Hero section).
 Version A will be pre-filled from your work in Step 3.
 Use AI suggestions (optionally guided by "Campaign Focus / Keywords") and manage configurations locally.
-The preview button currently passes Hero configs; `/landing-preview` page can show full page A/B if full blueprints are provided.
+The preview button currently passes Hero configurations to the `/landing-preview` page; the preview page has been temporarily simplified to only show Hero sections due to data transfer issues being diagnosed.
+The goal is for this preview to show full page A/B versions.
 5.  **Step 5: Prepare for Deployment:** Get instructions and links to take your A/B test configurations to Firebase.

 ### 0.3.
 Using the Guided Walkthrough (Recommended for First-Time Users)